Giant Nonlinear Photon-Drag Currents in Moir\'e Bilayers: Results

-\textit{Twisted bilayer graphene.}---Motivated by the moiré enhancement of photon-drag effects, we use TBG as a case study.
-We employ an exact continuum model based on the \textit{ab initio} informed framework of Carr et al.~\cite{carr2019}.
-Relative to the well-known Bistritzer-MacDonald model~\cite{bistritzer2011}, this model incorporates three essential improvements: (i) atomic relaxation taken from elastic-theory-relaxed geometries, including in-plane strain and out-of-plane corrugation; (ii) moiré couplings beyond the first shell, necessary to capture stacking-order variations at small angles; and (iii) explicit $\boldsymbol{k}$-dependent terms that enable the $\boldsymbol{k}\cdot\boldsymbol{p}$ model to reproduce more accurately the particle-hole asymmetry of realistic \textit{ab initio} bands.
-Within this framework, relaxation narrows and shifts the magic-angle window toward $\sim1^\circ$ and removes the spurious "second" magic angle found in unrelaxed models.
-The continuum couplings are obtained by fitting to density-functional-based tight-binding supercells over $0.18^\circ \le \theta \le 6^\circ$, which preserves first-principles accuracy while allowing smooth interpolation in $\theta$.
+Motivated by the moiré enhancement of photon-drag effects, we use TBG as a case study.
+We employ an exact continuum model based on the ab initio informed framework of Carr et al.~\cite{carr2019}.
+Relative to the well-known Bistritzer-MacDonald model~\cite{bistritzer2011}, this model incorporates three essential improvements: (i) atomic relaxation taken from elastic-theory-relaxed geometries, including in-plane strain and out-of-plane corrugation; (ii) moiré couplings beyond the first shell, necessary to capture stacking-order variations at small angles; and (iii) explicit $\boldsymbol{k}$-dependent terms that enable the $\boldsymbol{k}\cdot\boldsymbol{p}$ model to reproduce more accurately the particle-hole asymmetry of realistic ab initio bands.
 The combination of fidelity and efficiency makes this continuum model a practical backbone for our investigation of the nonlinear photon-drag currents in TBG.
-We note that the continuum model treats only a single valley $K$; the $K'$ contribution follows from time reversal.
-According to Table~\ref{t01}, the total response for the $\mathcal{T}$-symmetric TBG is
+Although pristine TBG is noncentrosymmetric, its $D_6$ point group contains a $C_{2z}$ rotation that maps $(x, y) \to (-x, -y)$ and prohibits all in-plane photoconductivity components of the bulk photovoltaic effects, effectively mirroring the constraints of inversion for these components.
+To investigate the nonlinear photon-drag currents in TBG, we focus exclusively on these in-plane components $\sigma^{abc}(\boldsymbol{q})$ ($a, b, c \in \{x, y\}$) in the following discussion.